 - constant sedation or fatigue

 Sometimes people can see that their loved one is suffering from addiction, but it can be hard to know how to help.
 Addiction is a chronic disease that is difficult to overcome alone.
-At Addiction Campuses, our compassionate staff provides each individual with the support they need to recover.
+At Vertava Health, our compassionate staff provides each individual with the support they need to recover.

 Our inpatient treatment programs for benzodiazepine addiction begin with detoxification.
 Since Xanax (alprazolam) can provoke an intense physical dependence even with prescribed use, it is necessary to rid the body of the drug before treating the addiction.